ysahani/Yelp-App-3/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with GraphQL, MongoDB, React, and Node.

 ### How to Run the App
 First, CD into the backend folder.
 Type node index.js